 Are you determined to get more things done and see better results in your life?
 Luckily, productivity is a habit that can be learned no matter what your situation is.
 The problem with many of us is that laziness and excuses often sink in before we can act.

-This is why the 5-second rule can help you combat laziness when used correctly.
+Failure to act is why the 5-second rule can help you combat laziness when used correctly.
 The 5-second rule was created by Mel Robbins as a habit to help you act on positive and effective impulses right away.
 Mel believes that once you get a good idea or impulse that urges you to move in the direction you want to go, you only have seconds to act before you begin to hesitate or second guess yourself.

 To use the 5-second rule, simply be mindful of when an impulse is present.
 When you feel yourself hesitate before doing something that you know you should do, count 5-4-3-2-1-GO and move towards action.
 Sounds easy enough right?
-Well it’s also important to know exactly how the 5 Second Rule will help you become more productive and reach your goals especially if you feel you procrastinate and let laziness sink in too often.
+Well, it’s also important to know exactly how the 5 Second Rule will help you become more productive and reach your goals especially if you feel you procrastinate and let laziness sink in too often.

 You’ll Train Your Brain